eric22f/NexusAppointmentFinder/README.md

    func start
    ```

-## Database Deployment with Flyway
+## Database Deployment with Flyway by Redgate

 Flyway is used to manage and deploy the database schema changes.